 As the holiday season continues, you might be tempted to put off your taxes until the second week of January.
 However, the holiday season is a crucial time for you to get some last-minute tax deductions in with the right organizational skills.
 Here are some of the best tips on how you can be prepared and organized for the tax season.

 Collect Your Documents Early and File Them

 Imagine that when you go to file your taxes, all your information is readily available in one file?
 Well, you can make that happen this tax season by organizing your information early.
 Go through your records and place them into a file folder with multiple compartments in it.
-Label the file with “tax information for 2018”.
+Label the file with “tax information”.

 Comb through your records and divide the files into different compartments.
 For example, you place all your W-2 forms into one compartment for easy access.
 Another one could hold your tax deductions for the year.
 This way, you know in advance all the allowed tax deductions you have for the year.
 The more elaborate your taxes, the more files and information you’ll need to show.

 It’s important to think about the entire past year.
 Think about anything that could be tax deductible in your day-to-day life.
 Also, make sure that you take bigger events into consideration such as job-related moving expenses, expenses related to your job search, any fees unpaid by your employer for your job, child care for when you’re working, and any potential charitable fund donations.
 These are tax deductible expenses.

 Get an SSN for Your Newborn